While I love chasing bad guys, building skyscrapers, and making mud pies; potty training boys is one adventure I’d prefer to sit out.

 I figured I should wait until my oldest son was completely trained to introduce underwear, but boy was I wrong.

 After a few months of unsuccessful potty training, I decided to try letting him wear big boy underpants on a whim.
 I kid you not–it was THE BEST potty training move I ever made.
-My autobot-obsessed three-year old loved his Transformer undies and suddenly became very motivated to use the potty.

 If you’re nervous about transitioning straight into regular underwear, try these cloth training pants instead.
 They’re not as absorbent as a diaper, but they’ll give your child a little bit of the padding he’s familiar with.